Mandela Day takes place every year on the 18th July.

 Liverpool is built on strong political and social values and has experienced oppression but not on the scale of South Africa.
 So when awareness of the brutality of Apartheid in South Africa became known in Liverpool the City united to support Mandela, the ANC and South African people.
 Nelson Mandela was gifted the Freedom of the City in 1994 and a Civic Reception held in his honour 20 years later in 2014.

 Whilst in South Africa in 2018 Mandela8 heard about the My 67 Minutes programme and when back in Liverpool, decided to pilot it with Liverpool schools and Youth Groups.
 And so Mandela8’s My 67 Minutes was born.
+In 2023 the campaign has rebranded as Mandela Day: Acts of Kindness.

 News StoryMy 67 Minutes 2021 Programme Launches with National Probation Service